Ben Morris (rugby league)

-Ben Morris (born 1 August 1997) a Wales international rugby league footballer who plays as a forward for the North Wales Crusaders in RFL League 1.
+Ben Morris (born 1 August 1997) a Wales international rugby league footballer who last played as a forward for the North Wales Crusaders in RFL League 1.

 Background

 Ben Morris was born in Liverpool, Merseyside, England, he has Welsh ancestors, and eligible to play for Wales due to the grandparent rule.

 Playing career

 Morris joined St Helens when he was 14.
 In 2016 he was part of their unbeaten Academy side.
 For 2017, he signed a 12-month contract with the Super League squad.

 He made his début for Wales in the 2017 Rugby League World Cup qualifiers, scoring two tries against Italy.

 He has spent time on loan at Oldham RLFC, Sheffield Eagles, Keighley Cougars and Workington Town.

 North Wales Crusaders

-On 31 Aug 2020 it was reported that he had signed for North Wales Crusaders in the RFL League 1.
+On 31 August 2020 it was reported that he had signed for North Wales Crusaders in the RFL League 1.